Are Non-Compete Agreements Enforceable In Colorado?

 We are regularly asked by businesses and individuals: Are Non-Compete Agreements enforceable in Colorado.
 The answer is not so simple.
 Many employees believe, erroneously, that Colorado Non-Competes are not enforceable.
 In fact, Non-Competes in Colorado are enforceable in certain situations.

-In Colorado Non-Compete Agreements are presumptively void and are valid only if the non-compete agreement falls within one of the statutory exceptions above, and the restrictions on competition are reasonable under the circumstances, should the Non-Compete be enforceable.
+In Colorado Non-Compete Agreements are presumptively void and are valid only if the non-compete agreement falls within one of the statutory exceptions, and the restrictions on competition are reasonable under the circumstances.

 The party seeking to enforce the Non-Compete bears the burden of establishing that: